nikboyd/contacts-lab/README.md

 * hashes can then be used for fast indexed searches by the persistence layer
 * saving parts of composite items are handled bottom up, esp. maps and sets

-In spite of these limitations, this project shows some good design choices and patterns applicable to web services:
+In spite of these limitations, this lab shows some good design choices and patterns applicable to web services:

 * web service self-hosting with [Spring Boot][spring-boot] and embedded [Tomcat][tomcat]
 * REST-like [JAX-RS][jax-rs] web service APIs built with [Apache CXF][apache-cxf]